ThomasTJdev/nim_websitecreator/README.md

 - 0 Dependency binary (Postgres/SSL/WebP/Firejail required if using it).
 - No `/node_modules/`, but very powerful builtin Templating engine.
 - Compile-Time precomputed arbitrary function execution is used when possible.
+- No Global Interpreter Lock, no single-Thread, no single-Core, no Interpreter.
+Use all your 32 CPU Cores.

 ## Responsive
 - Uses responsive [Bulma CSS framework](https://bulma.io), supports [Bootstrap CSS framework](https://getbootstrap.com).